FTCU

-"FTCU" is a song by rapper Nicki Minaj from her fifth studio album Pink Friday 2 (2023).
+"FTCU" (abbreviated as "Fuck The Club Up") is a song by rapper Nicki Minaj from her fifth studio album Pink Friday 2 (2023).
 The song impacted rhythmic radio as the album's fifth and final single on January 30, 2024, through Republic Records.
 Produced by ATL Jacob, it contains a sample of "Fuck the Club Up" by Waka Flocka Flame featuring Pastor Troy and Slim Dunkin.
 A remix entitled the "Sleezemix" featuring Travis Scott, Chris Brown and Sexyy Red was released on April 19, 2024.

 Background and composition

 The song samples lyrics from Waka Flocka Flame's "Fuck the Club Up" and contains trap production.
 It finds Minaj asserting her dominance in the hip hop music industry.
 The media speculated that the lyric "Stay in your Tory lane, bitch, I'm not Iggy" addresses rapper Megan Thee Stallion, as it reportedly references rappers Tory Lanez and Iggy Azalea: Lanez was convicted of shooting Megan Thee Stallion in 2020 and Azalea wrote a letter in support of him to the court.